cheetamaru/svelte-pokemon/README.md

 # Svelte Virtual Scrolling Pet Project

-Pokemon list with virtual scrolling (no matter how down you scrolled, only a few items will be rendered)
+Pokemon list with virtual scrolling (no matter how much you've scrolled, only a necessary amount of items will be rendered)

 ![demonstration](/demonstration.jpg)